 1. Gathering information and defining the scope of engagement

 At the initial meeting, we will explain the process of engaging a Financial Planner and what that means.
 Information will be gathered to find out your needs and make sure we can meet them.
-This meeting is free of charge.
+This meeting is complimentary.

 2. Identifying your goals

 During this meeting we work together to identify your short and long term financial and lifestyle goals.
 This stage is the foundation for developing your plan.
 The importance and purpose of a Statement of Advice will be explained.
 We will explain our list of scheduled fees and what you can expect for them.
 This is where we will get a signed commitment from you to proceed.

 After the initial meeting, we will research your financial position – your assets, liabilities, insurance coverage, superannuation profile, and investment and tax strategies.
 This will allow us to get a complete picture of where you are currently and how we can help you get to the future you desire.
 In some cases, we may need to conduct another meeting to gain more information.

 4. Preparing your financial plan

 A second meeting is organised to present your Statement of Advice.
 This financial plan details suitable strategies, products and services we recommend in order for you to reach your goals both now and in the future.
 We will explain the process from here and answer any questions you may have.